José Torello

 José María Torello (born 19 February 1960) is an Argentine politician.
-A member of Republican Proposal (PRO), Torello has served as National Senator representing Buenos Aires Province since 2022, in replacement of Esteban Bullrich.
+A member of Republican Proposal (PRO), Torello served as National Senator representing Buenos Aires Province from 2022 to 2023, in replacement of Esteban Bullrich.

 Early life

 Torello was born in Buenos Aires on 19 February 1960 into a wealthy family linked to the agricultural business.
 He is a grand-nephew of Pablo Miguel Torello (1864–1943), who was Minister of Public Works during the presidency of Hipólito Yrigoyen.
 His brother is Pablo Torello, also a Republican Proposal politician currently serving as a National Deputy.
 Torello attended Colegio Cardenal Newman, an elite private boys' school, where he met future president and collaborator Mauricio Macri.

 Career

 After attaining his law degree, he became part of Llerena y Asociados, a major law firm based in Buenos Aires.
 He eventually left the firm to work for Mauricio Macri upon his entry into politics in 2003, becoming a founding member of Republican Proposal.
 Following Macri's election as Chief of Government of Buenos Aires in 2007, Torello became chief of advisors in the city government.
 Torello was later appointed to the same position in the national government following Macri's election as President of Argentina in 2015.

 In the 2017 legislative election, Torello was the first alternate candidate in the Cambiemos list to the National Senate in Buenos Aires Province; the list was headed by education minister Esteban Bullrich.
 In 2022, following Bullrich's resignation due to health issues, Torello was sworn in as senator, with mandate until 2023.